marko0205/p2psudoku/README.md

 ## Future developments

-The class Client is an alternative cliente which implement most of the methods of the inferface described before.
-Once a player join into a challenge, for each update of the Sudoku instance, a message will be sended to all the interessed peers.
+The class Client is an alternative cliente which implement most of the methods of the interface described before.
+Once a player join into a challenge, for each update of the Sudoku instance, a message will be send to all the interested peers.
 Once received, the thread resposable of showing the sudoku board and wait for user input, will be destroyed and restarted with the updated state (passed by the message).
 Once the sudoku is completed the users will automatically see the score board and after a few seconds will be redirected to the main menu.
 All this work till the end of the first game, but once a thread join into another challenge, the threads start behaving abnormally.